 If a medical professional violated the applicable standard of medical care and caused the plaintiff injury, they are likely liable for damages.
 These damages may be pursued through a medical malpractice lawsuit.
 When any medical professional commits medical malpractice, the harm caused can be incredibly severe.
 Failure to properly treat patients may be negligence under the right circumstances.

 Medical negligence requires that the medical staff violated their applicable duty of care to the patient.
 The violation must also have been the cause of the injury.
 These elements must be proven in court.
 This is most often accomplished through witness testimony, medical evidence, and patient records.
 Without proper proof, an otherwise winning lawsuit can fail.
 A skilled medical malpractice lawyer understands what to present to properly showcase the plaintiff’s claims.

-Examples of Medical Malpractice Commonly Faced by Plaintiffs
+Examples of Medical Malpractice Commonly Faced by Plaintiffs in Athens

 Medical malpractice can occur in any number of ways, but a few of the more common include:

 - Lack of informed consent and battery cases

 A consultation with a trained malpractice attorney could investigate the incident and help determine if filing a lawsuit should be the next step.

 In some situations, the aftereffects of a medical error may be noticeable, but many cases, the injuries are not immediately recognized.
 There may be signs that a mistake has occurred.
 The potential signals that malpractice occurred include: